Create a Managed Service for Apache Flink application - Managed Service for Apache Flink

 Amazon Managed Service for Apache Flink was previously known as Amazon Kinesis Data Analytics for Apache Flink.

-This topic contains information about creating a Managed Service for Apache Flink.
+This topic contains information about creating a Managed Service for Apache Flink application.

 We recommend that you use the latest supported version of Apache Flink for your application code.
-The latest version of Apache Flink that Managed Service for Apache Flink supports is 1.18.1.
-For information about upgrading Managed Service for Apache Flink applications, see Upgrading applications.
+For information about upgrading Managed Service for Apache Flink applications, see Use in-place version upgrades for Apache Flink.

 You build your application code using Apache Maven.
 An Apache Maven project uses a pom.xml file to specify the versions of components that it uses.